owlbarn/tutorial/book/testing/README.md

     assert (expected = result)
 ```

-It is important to understand that the equal sign does not necessarily mean the two values have to be the same; in fact, for the float-point number is involved, which is quite often the case, we only need the two values to be approximately equal enough.
+It is important to understand that the equal sign does not necessarily mean the two values have to be the same; in fact, if the float-point number is involved, which is quite often the case, we only need the two values to be approximately equal enough.
-If that's case, you need to pay attention to which precision you are using, double or float.
-The same threshold might be enough for float number, but could still be a large error for double precision computation.
+If that's the case, you need to pay attention to which precision you are using: double or float.
+The same threshold might be enough for single precision float number, but could still be a large error for double precision computation.

 In the third section wraps these functions with `alcotest` by stating the expected output.
 Here we expect all the test functions to return `true`, though `alcotest` does support testing returning a lot of other types such as string, int, etc. Please refer to the [source file](https://github.com/mirage/alcotest/blob/master/src/alcotest/alcotest.mli) for more detail.

 In the final section, we take functions from section 3 and put them into a list of test set.
-The test set specify the name and mode of the test.
+The test set specifies the name and mode of the test.
 The test mode is either `Quick` or `Slow`.
-Quick tests are ran on any invocations of the test suite.
+Quick tests run on any invocations of the test suite.
-Slow tests are for stress tests that are ran only on occasion, typically before a release or after a major change.
+Slow tests are for stress tests that run only on occasion, typically before a release or after a major change.

 After this step, the whole file is named `unit_linalg.ml` and put under the `test/` directory, as with all other unit test files.
 Now the only thing left is to add it in the `test_runner.ml`: